hirotakaster/TlsTcpClient/README.md

 # Simple TLS Client library for Particle.
 This library is based [mbedTLS](https://tls.mbed.org/) library version 2.6.0, this can use for several TLS server.
 Now this library is compatible with every TLS server certificate, client private key certification.
 Now supported TLS 1.0, 1.1, 1.2.

-This library's Cipher Suite is based AES and SHA only for application firmware size, here is cipher suite list.
+This library's Cipher Suite is based AES128/256 and SHA-1/224/256/384/512 only for application firmware size, here is cipher suite list.
 * TLS_RSA_WITH_AES_128_GCM_SHA256
 * TLS_EMPTY_RENOGOTIATION_INFO_SCSV